XackiGiFF/MPEPerms/README.md

 May be it's time for everyone to use alternatives as PurePerms & PureChat is outdated in a sense of the features itself and the functionality.
 The official alternatives that are actually better than PurePerms and PureChat are the following: [GroupsAPI](https://github.com/alvin0319/GroupsAPI) & [RankSystem](https://github.com/IvanCraft623/RankSystem)

 But...
-I never gonna give you up, my favorite plugin for permissions manager.
+I never gonna give you up, my favorite plugin for permissions manager!

 # Commands